aws/karpenter-provider-aws/website/content/en/preview/tasks/configuration.md

   Configure Karpenter
 ---

-Karpenter supplies a default configuration that should work for most.
+Karpenter install a default configuration via its Helm chart that should work for most.
 Additional configuration can be performed by  editing the `config` configmap within the namespace that Karpenter was installed in.

 ```yaml
 apiVersion: v1